Translation-invariant functional clustering on COVID-19 deaths adjusted on population risk factors: Description of the data

-Our focus is on the curve $W_i=(W_{i(1)},\ldots,W_{i(T)})^\top$ recording the daily rate of the number of deaths per million people in each region $i$ for a total of $T=256$ days (between March 14 to November 24, 2020, inclusively), where $W_{i(t)}$ denotes the death rate recorded for region $i$ at time $t$.
-Data were extracted from the Center for Systems Science and Engineering at Johns Hopkins' Github repository \citep{Hopkins} and a 7-day moving average has been performed due to the discrepancy of the data recorded by each region.
+Our focus is on the curve $W_i=(W_{i(1)},\ldots,W_{i(T)})^\top$ recording the daily rate of the number of deaths per million people in each region $i$ for a total of $T=512$ days (between March 1st, 2020 to July 25, 2021, inclusively), where $W_{i(t)}$ denotes the death rate recorded for region $i$ at time $t$.
+Data were extracted from the Center for Systems Science and Engineering at Johns Hopkins' Github repository (file Policy.rds in \citet{Hopkins}) and a 7-day moving average has been performed due to the discrepancy of the data recorded by each region.
 For instance, this can account for days in the week where data may not be available, such as weekends.
+There are differences in time of arrival of the peak death rates between regions.
+This is illustrated by Figure~\ref{fig:realtrans} which shows that the first two COVID death peaks arrived first in Europe (see Austria and Italy), then in North America (see New Hampshire and Pennsylvania) and then in Latina America (Brazil and Costa Rica).